 The Course Instructor/Facilitator will set virtual office hours when students can communicate real time (synchronously).
 While these chats are optional they can be valuable for case study discussion, answering questions, or reviewing for quizzes.
-Students can log into their Course Faculty/Facilitator's chat room by clicking on Chat >Join (next to Course Faculty/Facilitator's name).
 Faculty/Facilitator chats are optional; no points are awarded for participation.
-Days and times for Instructor/Facilitator Virtual Office Hours are posted on the course site under Faculty & Staff as well as on the Chat page.
+Days and times for Instructor/Facilitator Virtual Office Hours are posted on the course site.